antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

                         form => sub-parser('JSON'))
 ```

-Here is way to get a biography and discography of music artist from Wikipedia:
+Here is a way to get a biography and discography text data of a music artist from Wikipedia:

 ```raku, eval=FALSE
 my $url = 'https://en.wikipedia.org/wiki/Sinéad_O%27Connor';